JamesJHPark/Travel-Destination-Builder/README.md

 ## Phase 4: Task 3
 - Note: As this is the final phase of the project, I re-named a few classes (including interfaces) to better suit the context of my project.
 - Changes are: FormPanel -> InteractivePanel, FormEvent -> InteractivePanelEvent, FormListener -> PanelListener, StringListener -> TextListener, Toolbar -> TopPanel.
-Thank you.
- Problem 1: As per note above, the following names changed from: FormListener -> PanelListener and FormPanel -> InteractivePanel.
+T

-I have identified there were 6 separate associations to the FormListener(PanelListener) interfaces (these were previously named:
+- Problem 1: I have identified there were 6 separate associations to the FormListener(PanelListener) interfaces (these were previously named:
 FormListener, FormListenerAdd, FormListenerEnter, FormListenerLoad, FormListenerRemove, FormListenerSave) within the FormPanel(InteractivePanel) class.
 I realized all of these 6 interfaces essentially specified the same behavior.
 Thus, I have removed the extra interfaces to a single PanelListener interface.
-This removal would improve the cohesion and eliminated the need of separate associations to the 6 separate FormListener interfaces within the InteractivePanel class.
+This removal would improve the cohesion of the InteractivePanel class and eliminated the need of separate associations to the 6 different FormListener interfaces.

 ## Phase 4: Task 3
 - Problem 2: I have identified a cohesion problem within the MainFrame class with respect to the methods of playAddSound() and playDeleteSound(), as these methods can be extracted into a separate class, named Music.
 This way, the Music class will be responsible (1 class, single responsibility principle) for its own methods of the sound from addSound.wav and javadeletesound.wav files saved in the data folder of the project.
 These music methods are used for the program's ADD button, Alt+R/Alt+N keys/buttons, and the drop-down menu item (Add country) in the program.
-Therefore, this fix will additionally improve the cohesion of the MainFrame class and the Music class.
+Therefore, this fix will additionally improve the cohesion of the MainFrame class.

 ## Phase 4: Task 3
 - Problem 3: Within the MainFrame class, I realized that I could move the methods related to appending and outputting strings to the text panel of the program into the TextPanel class to improve cohesion in the MainFrame class.
-For instance, some of the fixes that I have implemented include moving the methods of summerCall, winterCall, and setLoading to the TextPanel class to improve cohesion of the MainFrame class.
+For instance, some of the fixes that I have implemented include moving the methods of summerCall, winterCall, and setLoading to the TextPanel class to improve cohesion of the MainFrame and the TextPanel classes.

 ## Phase 4: Task 3
 - Problem 4: I have identified that there was poor cohesion in the MainFrame class of the UI package with the additional responsibility of creating the JMenu and JMenuItem objects within this class.
-Thus, I have refactored these codes by creating a new class called MenuBuilder for JMenu and JMenuItems.
-This helped to improve the cohesion issue in the original MainFrame class by extracting out this additional responsibility from the MainFrame class.
+Thus, I have refactored these codes and created a new class called MenuBuilder for JMenu and JMenuItems.
+This helped to improve the cohesion issue in the MainFrame class by extracting out the additional responsibility.

 ## Phase 4: Task 3
 - Problem 5: First, I resolved duplicate codes from enterKey(), addMethod(), and addCountryWithMenu() inside the MainFrame class,